-Trust administration manages the assets in a trust according to the Trust’s terms to benefit the heirs and beneficiaries following the grantor’s death.
-Trust administration is a multi-step process that involves mountainous paperwork and dealings with courts.
+Trust administration is the process that a trustee follows.
+According to the Trust’s terms, the assets in the living trust document benefit the heirs and beneficiaries following the grantor’s death.
+Trust administration is a multi-step time-consuming process involving mountainous paperwork and courts dealings.
 Working with a trust attorney can be instrumental in streamlining the whole process.

-· Communicating about the Trust and its terms to the named beneficiaries
+· Communicating about the Trust assets and its terms of distribution to the named beneficiaries

-· Distributing the estate to the enlisted beneficiaries per the grantor’s
+· Distributing the trust assets to the enlisted beneficiaries per the grantor’s

 · Protecting the assets in the Trust

 The California probate code requires that trust administrators file, within 30 days after the death, the grantor’s will and death certificate to a probate court.
 Record keeping is paramount.

 Following that, beneficiaries and heirs should be informed within 60 days of the details of the Trust, including the Successor Trustee’s name and address.
 Following the notices, California law allows for 120 days for the beneficiaries to contest the terms of the Trust.
 After the expiry of that period, beneficiaries may no longer be able to file a contest. (see complete probate code for exceptions)

 *If a beneficiary files to contest the Trust and the courts agree that the Trust is invalid, the Trust may be legally repealed, and the intestate laws distribute the assets.

 *If the courts deny the claim that the Trust is invalid, the trust administrator manages and distributes the assets per the stipulated terms.

 *Trust administrators should work with a trust administration attorney, especially when a beneficiary files a contest.